marc-aurai/kubernetes_tutorial/readme.md

 > minikube dashboard

 <img align="left" src="images/kubernetes_dashboard_1.png" width="750"/> <br clear="left"/>
-When the deployment just started, the cluster will use the max amount of pods in order to start-up. </br>
+When your deployment just started, the cluster will use the max amount of pods in order to start-up. </br>
 Wait until the cluster is steady with one pod only, before you start the stress/load testing on the cluster (Step 4). </br>

 ## <span style="color: pink">3.8 Basic commands <span>